-How much does a Certified Nursing Assistant - Nursing Home earn in the United States?
-The average Certified Nursing Assistant - Nursing Home salary in the United States is $27,032 as of January 16, 2019, but the range typically falls between $25,591 and $28,768.
+How much does a Certified Nursing Assistant - Nursing Home make in the United States?
+The average Certified Nursing Assistant - Nursing Home salary in the United States is $27,339 as of April 27, 2019, but the range typically falls between $25,882 and $29,101.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
+View the Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.